 and church improvements from 1818 until the 1980s.

 • I am working with the artist Nicola Naismith on a project with ergonomist Val Woods which will culminate in a future exhibition looking at Postures of Making.
-We will be seeking partner venues in the New Year. → Nicola Naismith's site (www)
+We will be seeking partner venues in the New Year. → Nicola Naismith's website (www)

 • In autumn 2017, I am co-curator, with Prof. Anne Massey, of an exhibition to mark the refurbishment of the Hatton Gallery, University of Newcastle upon Tyne.
 Pioneers of Pop will celebrate the links between Independent Group and the North and, my own particular interest, the impact of Richard Hamilton’s time in Newcastle from 1953-1966: from the Coronation to the World Cup win.